wu-lee/rushkoff-archive/docs/_articles/open-source-reality.md

 DR: There’s a seeming paradox in it, I guess, if you draw a clear line between what’s called the _counterculture_ and what’s called _corporate culture_.
 However, if you go into almost any corporation there are tons of people working there who by night would consider themselves part of the counterculture and if you go into any rave club or bizarre event at a nightclub there will be a certain number of people who are going to work the next day in an advertising company or a major media conglomerate.
 So if you look at the people you’re talking to as people, then ironically _they’re all the same people_.
 This counterculture perceives itself as what could only be called _enslaved_ by the corporations they work for, as if those corporations are conscious, or as if those corporations actually exercise some power over them.
 When I go to a corporation and talk to people I'm trying to talk to the actual human beings there and wake them up, if anything, to the reality of their situation and to the fact that they’re working for, you know, a _dead thing_.

-**RM:**
-_A dead thing?_
+RM: _A dead thing?_

-1 The United States’ noncommercial National Public Radio network.
-2 The United States’ noncommercial Public Broadcasting Service television network.

 DR: Corporations aren't really _alive_.
 What corporations are is really very much like a computer program.
 They are a set of instructions for making money and that’s all they are.

 I’m only playing both sides of the fence _if_ you think there’s a fence and you think that’s real.
 What I've been saying from the beginning, from _Cyberia_ to the counterculture and with _Coercion_ to the corporate culture, is that _there is no fence_.
 If that’s true, the counterculture loses by definition.
 If we’re in the counterculture, are we against culture?
 I'm not _counter_ culture.
 Are you _counter_ culture?
 I'm _pro_ culture!
-Let them be counterculture, _I'm all for it_.
+Let them be counter culture, _I'm all for it_.
 Those people don’t want to stop culture.
 Those people, at worst, are just miserable in jobs where they feel powerless to do anything, so if I go into a corporation and talk to those people about how they can have a better time with life and how they can make media that actually means something.
 I try to remind them of what it was like when they were 19-years old and decided to get into the communications industry.

+14 The United States’ noncommercial National Public Radio network.
+15 The United States’ noncommercial Public Broadcasting Service television network.

 And remind them that it was not about selling pantyhose to women, but about _helping people communicate with each other_.
 Having some real fun.
 I really try to empower them to make conscious changes to what they’re doing.
 I think almost anybody brought into consciousness ends up doing some really good things, and people who are asleep or afraid or people who think they’re at war end up, well they end up fighting.
 They end up with a very aggressive and hostile attitude towards people that really should be their friends.